tech-dipesh/tech-dipesh/README.md

 # 💫 About Me:
-I’m a MERN developer on a mission to build digital solutions that actually work.
-I’ve worn many hats—transitioning from non-tech roles with various brands to build my own full-stack projects.
-Right now, I’m leveling up my front-end skills by diving deep into WebSocket and Docker.
+I’m a developer who loves building real, useful digital tools.
+I’ve worked with different brands in non-tech roles before, but now I create my own full-stack projects from scratch.
+Right now, I’m learning more about WebSocket, Docker, and soon AWS to grow my software development skills.
 <br>
-I am opened on collaboration with creative minds in development, marketing, and design.
-I’m always exploring new ways to learn and innovate, pushing my limits with every project.
-Trust me, once you start reading my journey, you won’t want to stop—stay tuned for something big that’s on the horizon.
+I enjoy working with creative people in development, design, and marketing, and I’m always looking for ways to learn and improve.
+I take on every project as a chance to push my limits.
 <br><br>
-- 🌱 I’m currently learning **WebSocket, Docker & AWS ⚛️**
+-  I’m currently learning **WebSocket, Docker & AWS🌱 **
-- 🔭 I’m currently working on **Real Time intergration with Socket.IO**
+- I’m currently working on **Real Time features with Socket.IO🔭**

 #### Career & Other Fun Stuff
 - 60,000+ views across all my articles online 👀<br/><br/>
 - Over a million views per month on Wikipedia 📚<br/><br/>
 - Loves contributing to open source, helping build better software 🔧<br/><br/>
-- Worked with multiple brands across three different teams on non tech role, gaining real-world experience 🚀<br/><br/>

 ## My Recent Projects:
 <div><a href="https://mega-project-listing.onrender.com">Listing Mega Project</a></div>